JustinEugene-CS/JustinEugene-CS/README.md

 # Hi there 👋
 I'm Justin Eugene, a senior at Middle Tennessee State University.
 I am experienced in working in team-based environments to accomplish objectives with robust technical solutions.
 Inquisitive with errors and always ready to dig deep to resolve problems.
 Equipped with a passion for problem-solving and a drive for excellence, I am committed to ensuring seamless technology operation within educational environments.

-## I'm currently learning
+I'm currently learning data communication and networks.
-DATA COMMUNICATION AND NETWORKS

-NUMERICAL ANALYSIS

-SOCIOLOGY

 ## How to reach me:
 justin.eugene123@gmail.com